alexander-kastil/az-cloud-native/demos/08-dapr/01-dapr-intro/readme.md

 It contains two projects:

 - `food-dapr-backend` - A .NET Core Web API project that uses State Management to store and retrieve state.
-In the second demo we will use a PubSub pattern to communicate with the frontend.
+In the second demo we will use a PubSub pattern to communicate wit the frontend.
-- `food-dapr-frontend` - A .NET MVC project that uses Dapr to consume the backend in a PubSub Pattern.
+- `food-dapr-frontend` - A .NET MVC project that uses Dapr to other patterns like Secrets, Publish & Subscribe as well as Observability and Distributed tracing.
 This will be used in a sperate damo.

 Dapr configuration is stored in the [components](components) folder and containes the following file.
 During development it will use `Redis` as the default state store.
 When deploying it will use Azure Blob Storage.
 We could also use Azure Cosmos DB as a state store just by changing the state store configuration.